Assignment 4: Case

 Update compile.rkt to correctly compile case expressions based on your examples.

-Bring forward all the changes you made for Dupe+.
+Bring forward all of the changes you made to the compiler from Dupe+.

 Note that only a small number of tests are given to you, so you should write additional test cases.